Vietnam War draft: The 1969 Draft Lottery

-November 15, 1969, was marked by the largest anti-war protest in the history of the United States, featuring many anti-war political speakers and popular singers of the time.
-Many critics at the time saw President Richard Nixon as a liar: on taking office Nixon pledged to begin withdrawing U.S. troops from Vietnam, but after ten months no withdrawals had taken place.
-Later, Nixon claimed to have been watching sports as the anti-war demonstration took place outside the White House.

-The Draft Lottery

 There were complaints that the process by which the system chose which young men were to be drafted was biased against the poor and the uneducated.
 The government decided in 1969 to reduce this bias by introducing a random element into the selection process.
 A lottery based on birth dates was conducted by the Selective Service System on December 1, 1969, to determine the order of conscription for men born between January 1, 1944, and December 31, 1950.

 After much debate within the Nixon administration and Congress, the latter decided that a gradual transition to an all-volunteer force was affordable, feasible, and would enhance the nation's security.
 On November 26, 1969, Congress abolished a provision in the Military Selective Service Act of 1967 which prevented the president from modifying the selection procedure ("... the President in establishing the order of induction for registrants within the various age groups found qualified for induction shall not effect any change in the method of determining the relative order of induction for such registrants within such age groups as has been heretofore established ..."), and Nixon issued an executive order prescribing a process of random selection.